mariacristinaI/amusement-park/README.md

 # Amusement-Park
-A compilation of pages, elements made in HTML and CSS **connected to the topic of amusement parks**.
+A compilation of pages, elements made in HTML5 and CSS3, all **connected to the topic of amusement parks**.

 **Pages**:
 1. Information kiosk